 - Remove from oven and let the cake cool for about 15 minutes.

 Time to Invert The Cake!

-- While the cake is still warm, place a cake stand on top of the pie and carefully flip both over.
-(Use oven hits since the bottom of the pie plate will be hot!
+- While the cake is still warm, place a cake stand on top of the pie plate and carefully flip both over.
+(Use oven mitts since the bottom of the pie plate will be hot!
 See video for demonstration)

 - Carefully remove the pie plate.
 Serve cake warm.